How to Build Your Own Acoustic Panels (DIY)

 Step 2: Build a wood frame around each panel

-- Apply a heavy dose of spray adhesive to entire perimeter of insulation. (glue will hold the insulation in position within the frame).
+- Apply a heavy dose of spray adhesive to entire perimeter of insulation (NOT THE FRONT FACE). (glue will hold the insulation in position within the frame).

 - Position the insulation such that the bottom face of the panel is flat and level with the wood frame.